College football upsets highlight every fall Saturday, but not all are created equal. How do the biggest underdogs pull off the most improbable wins?

 All of that is predicated on having enough talent on the roster to stay in the game.
 Rice has proven they’re much better than they were a year ago.
 Are they talented enough to keep pace with Texas?
 We’ll just have to wait and see.
 I can tell you this, there’s not a single person on South Main who believes the Owls can’t do this.

 Rice football knows its identity.
 They know the formula to keep a talented opponent on the ropes.
 All that’s left is to execute, get a few breaks, and hang on.
-If they can do that, the 2019 Owls can add their name to this illustrious list of underdogs.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+If they can do that, the 2019 Owls can add their name to this illustrious list of underdogs.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.